L. P. R. Varma: Life

-Varma was born in Lakshmipuram Palace, the Puzhavathu, Changanassery in Travancore State.
-He began music at the age of eight and was trained under tMuthaiyah Bhagavathar, Semmangudy Sreenivasa Iyer and Madura Keshava Bhagavathar.
+Varma was born in Lakshmipuram Palace, the Puzhavathu, Changanassery in Travancore State, on 18 February 1927, as the son of Mangalabayi Thamburatti and Olappamanna Vasudevan Namboodiripad.
+He belonged to the Parappanangadi royal family (Malabar – part of North Kerala), which fled to Travancore during the invasion of Tipu Sultan and got settled in Changanassery.
+He began music at the age of eight and was trained under Muthiah Bhagavatar, Semmangudi Srinivasa Iyer and Madurai Keshava Bhagavathar.